Satori Cloud

 Less duplicate content

-A cleaner external experience
+A better external experience

 Questions about sharing Confluence pages externally